Scroll to top

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
-Lecture and seminar, with attention to Euripides, Medea (431 BC) and The Bacchae (405 BC) and Aristophanes, The Clouds (423 BC), The Wasps (422 BC), The Birds (414 BC), Lysistrata (411 BC) and The Frogs (405 BC).
+Ancient conversations in arts and humanities.
+Lecture and seminar, with attention to Homer, The Odyssey (700s BC) and Aristophanes, The Clouds (423 BC), The Wasps (422 BC), The Birds (414 BC), Lysistrata (411 BC) and The Frogs (405 BC).

 Tuesday, Civics, Ethics